Monitoring and Managing Ash (MaMA) Workshop

 Carmel, New York 10512

-Ash trees are being wiped out by the Emerald Ash Borer (EAB), an invasive insect killing close to 100% of the ash in our region.
-Join us for a free workshop and learn how you can help to save these trees.
+The Emerald Ash Borer (EAB) is an invasive insect killing close to 100% of the ash trees in our region.
+Join us for a free workshop to learn how you can recognize and reduce the damage and support ash tree conservation.

 As a citizen scientist, you can help save ash trees!

-The Managing and Monitoring Ash (MaMA) program, developed by of the Ecological Research Institute (ERI) in collaboration with the U.S. Forest Service, brings an innovative approach to ash conservation and EAB mitigation.
-MaMA’s citizen science projects enable reliable detection of “lingering ash” – native trees that remain healthy even after almost all the mature ash around them have died.
-These trees are likely genetically resistant to EAB, and provide the greatest hope for ash conservation and restoration.
+The Managing and Monitoring Ash (MaMA) program, developed by of the Ecological Research Institute (ERI) in collaboration with the U.S. Forest Service, provides a management and citizen-science framework that includes steps for mitigation of EAB damage while facilitating ash conservation and restoration based on detection and selective breeding of “lingering ash” – native trees that remain healthy even after almost all the mature ash around them have died.

-Learn from the expert who created the MaMA program:
+Learn from the experts who created the MaMA program:

 - Jonathan Rosenthal, ERI Director